raun1/ISBI2018-Diagnostic-Classification-Of-Lung-Nodules-Using-3D-Neural-Networks/README.md

 ## Contribution

 All the code were written by the authors of this paper.
-Please contact (raun- rd31879@uga.edu) for questions and queries
+Please contact (raun- rd31879@uga.edu) for questions and queries and more details if you are having trouble with the complete implimentation.

 ## Things to cite -
 If you use Keras please cite it as follows -